 Brette's Answer: You wouldn't pay it back.
 It should be deducted from what he owes.
 You can file for violation and enforcement for the arrears.

 Erin's Question: My ex is pushing to get custody changed.
-If he does get custody, how will that affect the child support order and will he still owe the back child support?
+Does it modify the support order if he does get custody, and will he still owe the back child support?

 Brette's Answer: He owes the back child support no matter what.
 If he gets custody, he can get the current order changed so he is owed support. » Return to top of Collecting Back Child Support